Innovate Arlington Comprehensive Plan

 Why did the city recently terminate the Stream Team water testing program?
 Water testing in various watersheds within the city was performed monthly by volunteers.

-Betty asked 12 months ago
+Betty asked about 1 year ago

 Thank you for your question Betty.
 This question can be answered by the Stormwater Management team at 817-459-6550.
 You may also click here to view the Stormwater Management webpage.